 Many children are worried about body image.
 It isn’t just about how we look.
 It is also related to body confidence, self-worth, and well-being issues.
 Every day, young people are exposed to damaging posts on their social media feeds.
 Some ignore them, some fight back, some become consumed with this idea that there are popular and unpopular ways to look.

 Negativity with body images

 What is negative body image?

 Body image is about how you see yourself and how you think others perceive you.
-A negative body image is when you struggle with how you look, perhaps because of the media or people you hang out with.
+A negative body image is when you struggle with how you look, perhaps because of the stereotypes in the media or people you hang out with.

 These feelings limit a child’s aspirations in school, lead to eating disorders and self-harm.
-The NHS has reported a rise in the number of teenage girls being admitted to hospital for eating disorders.
-In just six years, admissions for anorexia in young people has nearly doubled in the UK.
+In recent years, the number of young people needing mental health support his risen.
+And the NHS has reported a rise in the number of teenage girls being admitted to hospital for eating disorders.

 Where does the media come in?

 Whether it’s a slim, toned body for girls or tall and muscly for boys, the media are guilty of creating a ‘norm’ for what attractiveness is.
 Many young people judge themselves – and others – against these fictional standards, building pressure to be perfect.